8thlight/boucher/README.md

     rake servers:list

-4) SSH into new server.  (:username config must be 'ubunutu' at this point)
+4) SSH into new server.  (:username config must be 'ubuntu' at this point)

     rake servers:ssh[<instance id>]